What to know before you go

 Your first consultation is a getting-to-know-you session.
 This is where your dietitian would weigh you up, quite literally.
 They may take height, weight and waist measurements and get into more nitty-gritty details: medical, social and dietary history.

 For any follow-up appointments, they'll let you know what to expect, and how many you’ll need.
-You could be one and done or require a little more love.
+You could be one and done or require a few follow-ups to make sure you're on the right track.

 Will I feel uncomfortable?